aleksandarsusnjar/graphql-proposals/graphql-mutations-and-large-schemas.md

 can be stated on either:

 a) (output) type only, starting with `Mutation`

-b) field only - see https://github.com/graphql/graphql-spec/issues/252
+b) field only - see [Issue 252 - Proposal: Serial fields (nested mutations)](https://github.com/graphql/graphql-spec/issues/252)

 c) both of the above - types and fields

 I actually think/feel that (b) provides most of the power with least